500 Main Street

 Friday and Saturday, 10 am to 5 pm

-Sunday (November through April) 1 pm - 5pm
+Sunday (November through April) 1 pm to 5pm

 Hartford Public Library’s history spans more than 235 years.
 We can trace its very beginnings to the Library Company, formally organized in 1774 by a few subscribers to purchase a "collection of useful and religious books".
 In 1838, in harmony with the movement towards lyceums and literary culture that was spreading across the country, a new organization formed in Hartford called the Young Men’s Institute, later chartered as the Hartford Young Men’s Institute.
 It was a private association.
 The Hartford Young Men’s Institute invited Hartford Library Company subscribers to join with them, offering them lifetime memberships.
 Library Company members agreed and brought to the institute their collection, one that had blossomed from 700 books in 1774 to 3,000 volumes in 1838.